Standards of Training, Certification & Watchkeeping

 Which courses do I need to obtain STCW compliance?

-Please refer to the Professional Certificates & Licenses section of this website for detailed information on the courses and sea service required to obtain STCW Compliant Licenses and Certificates of Competency.
-If you already hold a USCG license, but have not taken the training to obtain an STCW 95 Compliant Certificate, please contact the admissions office for a current required course list for your license level.
+Please contact the MPT Student Services Department for assistance in this area or refer to the Professional Certificates & Licenses section of this website for detailed information on the courses and sea service required to obtain STCW Compliant Licenses and Certificates of Competency for your maritime administration.
+If you already hold a USCG license, but have not taken the training to obtain an STCW Compliant Certificate, please contact MPT for a current required course list for your license level.

 Why was the Code Revised?